vinceskahan/v5wiki/Home.md

 ## Welcome to the weewx wiki!

 This is the place to go for information about the many extensions available for weewx, as well as random "how to" tips.
-For information on how to download, install, and configure weewx itself, see the [weewx documentation](http://www.weewx.com/docs.html).
-The latest weewx release is available at [github](https://github.com/weewx/weewx/releases/latest)
+For information on how to download, install, and configure weewx, see the [weewx web site](http://www.weewx.com/).

 Edit this page as you see fit; this wiki uses [Markdown](https://help.github.com/articles/github-flavored-markdown/) syntax, not HTML.
 To add a new page, reference it within brackets, e.g.: [SamplePage].

 ### Hardware
 [On what hardware do you run weewx?](hardware)